Sunday Kind of Love

 Cost: $5 (Tickets can be purchased online on the day of the event via Busboys and Poets' Eventbrite page.
 As available, tickets may also be purchased at the door.)

-December's Sunday Kind of Love features Shauna Morgan and Frank X Walker!
+March's Sunday Kind of Love features Alexis Smithers and Jenari Mitchell.

 HIGHLIGHTS FROM PREVIOUS SUNDAY KIND OF LOVE OPEN MIC & READINGS